Suzie Terry

-Suzie Terry (formerly Suzie Opacic) is an English snooker player.
-She won the 2006 World Ladies Junior Championship and is an active player on the women's professional snooker circuit, who has reached the semi-finals of several ranking tournaments.
+Suzie Terry (née Opacic) is an English snooker player from Eastleigh.
+Winner of the 2006 World Ladies Junior Championship, she has twice reached the semi-finals of both the UK Women's Championship and the British Women's Open, and is a two-time runner-up (with Laura Evans) at the World Women's Pairs Championship.

 Biography

-Terry is from Eastleigh and started playing snooker at the age of eight, after watching it on television.
+Opacic started playing snooker at the age of eight, after watching it on television.
 She was playing on full-sized tables by the age of nine.

-She joined the women's snooker circuit in 2006, aged 17-year-old in her first year, she won the World Ladies Junior Championship, and by 2009 had reached four semi-finals – two each UK Women's Championship (2006 and 2007) and the Ladies British Open (2007 and 2009).
-Terry attended Bournemouth University, studying geography.
-In 2006, at the age of 18, and having already won the Junior Championship, she was unable to represent her league team when they had a match against Netley Central social club, as women were not allowed to play there.
-Eight months later, the Club overturned its ban on women playing.
+She joined the women's snooker circuit in 2006.
+She won the World Ladies Junior Championship in the same year, and by 2009 had reached four semi-finals, the UK Women's Championship in 2006 and 2007 and the British Women's Open in 2007 and 2009.
+She attended Bournemouth University, studying geography.
+In 2006, she was unable to represent her league team Pot Black against Netley Central social club, as club rules excluded female players.
+Eight months later, the club overturned its ban on female players.

-Terry took a break of four years from competition, mainly due to studying for a Master's degree, but also from disillusionment with the reduced number of tournaments and players.
+She took four-year break from competition while studying for a master's degree, but also from disillusionment with the reduced number of tournaments and players.
 She returned to competitive snooker in 2015.

-With her playing partner Laura Evans, Opacic was a runner-up in the Women's Pairs Championship in both 2017 and 2018.
+With her playing partner Laura Evans, Opacic was runner-up in the World Women's Pairs Championship in both 2017 and 2018.

-Terry's main career is as a Planning Manager.
+She works as a planning manager.
 She was a town planner in Heathrow Airport's Expansion team, working on obtaining planning approvals for the proposed new runway and related developments.